lexonegit/discobot/README.md

 # discobot
-Simple Discord bot template made using <a href="https://discord.js.org/#/">discord.js</a> and Typescript.
+Simple Discord bot template made using <a href="https://discord.js.org/#/">discord.js</a> and TypeScript.

 ## Main features